learnitmyway/learnitmyway/content/post/open-closed-ui.md

 </div>
 ```

 Now our app's stakeholders have said they would like us to add a new button in `papayawhip` directly beside the existing button.
-They have also said there are going to be more buttons to follow.
-So we decide to parameterise the style of the `Button` component (I would have preferred to parameterise the css class name, like in the [React example above](#react), but I couldn't figure out how to do it):
+They have also said there are more buttons to follow.
+So I parameterise the style of the `Button` component (I would have preferred to parameterise the CSS class name, like in the [React example above](#react), but I couldn't figure out how to do it):

 {{< highlight typescript "hl_lines=10" >}}
 // src/app/button/button.component.ts